box/developer.box.com/guides/cli/scripts/report-inactive-users.md

 ## Logging

-Logs are stored in a `logs` folder located in the main folder.
+Logs are stored in the `logs` folder located in the main folder.
 You have access to these log files:

 * `Inactive_Users_Report_all.txt` that contains all log entries